-How to trigger a GravityExport Save Feed with a webhook or cron job
+How to trigger a GravityExport Save Feed

 How to configure

-- When creating a new "GravityExport Save" feed, select the "Manual trigger" option under "Export trigger".
+When creating a new "GravityExport Save" feed, choose an option under "Export Trigger":

 When the URL is accessed, the export will be run and the file will be saved, as you have configured.